.png)

 About me

-Over the years I have been a board member of several foundations and organizations as a connector to the creative industry.
+Over the years, I have also served as a board member for several foundations and organizations, always looking to connect the creative industry with broader initiatives.

-Since 2013, I have been a member of Generous Minds.
-In 2018 I made the difficult choice to sell my shares in FLEX/design to Jeroen who has been my partner since 1988 and dedicate myself fully to Generous Minds.
-This gives me the freedom to devote all my energy to those projects and those clients that I believe make the biggest positive impact.
-Because many of the 'Minds have different backgrounds, I can learn new things and add a new kind of value to the projects I work on as a designer.
+Since 2013, I have been a Generous Mind.
+In 2018, I made the difficult but fulfilling choice to sell my shares in FLEX/design to my longtime business partner Jeroen and dedicate myself fully to Generous Minds.
+This decision gave me the freedom to focus all my energy on projects and clients that create the greatest positive impact.
+At Generous Minds, I work with professionals from diverse backgrounds, allowing me to constantly learn and bring new value to the projects I contribute to as a designer.

-In 1993, I developed a product for Sociale Werkvoorziening Rotterdam.
-This is an organization that employs people with physical and/or mental challenges that make it difficult for them to find regular jobs.
-At FLEX, we created a small product that solved the problem of excess electrical cables (from lamps, appliances, lap top computers, headphones).
-The CableTurtle, as this consumer product is called, has been sold more than half a million times annually since 1993.
-It has provided a solid revenue stream and permanent jobs.
-A design icon, it has received many design awards and is part of the permanent collection at MoMa in NY.
-It is one of the best examples of how design adds value, both socially and commercially.
+In 1993, I developed a product for Sociale Werkvoorziening Rotterdam, an organization that provides employment for people with physical and/or mental challenges.
+At FLEX, we designed a small yet impactful product to manage excess electrical cables from lamps, appliances, laptops, and headphones.
+The CableTurtle, as it became known, has been sold more than 500,000 times annually since 1993.
+This not only provided a stable revenue stream but also created permanent jobs.
+Now recognized as a design icon, the CableTurtle has received multiple design awards and is part of the permanent collection at MoMa NY—a testament to how design can drive both social and commercial success.

 I am deeply connected to Joan and my two sons.
-It is hard to find the right words to express how much joy I take in having them as part of my life.
-I love the ordinary things we do together, the trips we take, the meals we cook and the stories we tell.
+It’s hard to put into words how much joy I take in sharing life with them.
+I treasure the simple moments we have together—the trips, the meals we cook, and the stories we tell.

 How I help customers